twistedfall/opencv-rust/README.md

 The following variables are rarely used, but you might need them under some circumstances:

-* `OPENCV_HEADER_DIR`
-  During crate build it uses OpenCV headers bundled with the crate.
-If you want to use your own (system) headers supply `OPENCV_HEADER_DIR` environment variable.
-  The directory in that environment variable should contain `opencv2` dir, e.g. set it `/usr/include` for OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.

 * `OPENCV_PACKAGE_NAME`
   In some cases you might want to override the pkg-config, cmake or vcpkg package name, you can use this environment variable for that.
 If you set it pkg-config will expect to find the file with that name and `.pc`